-Cayuga County receives more than 72 inches of snow annually; however, severe winter events are not uncommon.
-The following steps will be taken to protect employees from sudden snow and ice events.
+Madison County receives more than 150 inches of snow annually and is the site of major snow and ice storms.
+The following steps will be followed to protect employees from sudden snow and ice events.

 - NOTIFICATION The O&M facility tracks weather conditions.
-If a major snow/ice storm is predicted, the Plant Manager will inform on-site personnel and implement procedures for early release. - PREPARATION Supplies will be maintained in the O&M facility to shelter employees who become stranded at the Facility (e.g., food, drinking water, comfort items). - FOLLOWING THE SNOW EMERGENCY, repair any damage, remove snow and ice from parking lot, roads, walkways, and work platforms. - After an icing event or snow accumulation event, icing related hazards such as ice throw or ice fall and snow accumulation hazards shall be evaluated by operations management to determine the need for implementation of protective actions. - Evaluation will include the risk posed by both ice throw from operating turbine blades and ice and snowfall from wind turbine structural elements.
+If a major snow/ice storm is predicted, the Plant Manager will inform on-site personnel and implement procedures for early release. - PREPARATION Supplies will be maintained in the O&M facility to shelter employees who become stranded at the site (e.g., food, drinking water, comfort items). - FOLLOWING THE SNOW EMERGENCY, repair any damage, remove snow and ice from parking lot, roads, walkways, and work platforms. - After an icing event or snow accumulation event, icing related hazards such as ice throw or ice fall and snow accumulation hazards shall be evaluated by operations management to determine the need for implementation of protective actions. - Evaluation will include the risk posed by both ice throw from operating turbine blades and ice and snowfall from wind turbine structural elements.